itsbanjo/concession-kiosk-demo/readme.md

 ## Intended Audience

-This is intended for beginners to intermediate in containerized applications and kubernetes deployment who are eager to have a hands-on experience the power of OpenShift.
+Intended for beginners to intermediate in containerized applications and kubernetes deployment who are eager to have a hands-on experience the power of OpenShift.

 ## Network Diagram